7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 For example, in DICE, a proof of liveness is carried out on the final key in the certificate chain (a.k.a., the alias certificate).
 If this is successful, a suitable certification path is looked up in the Appraisal Context, based on linking information obtained from the DeviceID certificate.
 See Section 9.2.1 of {{DICE.Layer}}.
-If a trusted root certificate is found, X.509 certificate validation is performed.
+If a trusted root certificate is found, PKIX certificate validation is performed.

 As a second example, in PSA {{-psa-token}} the verification public key is looked up in the appraisal context using the `ueid` claim found in the PSA claims-set.
 If found, COSE Sign1 verification is performed accordingly.